-The LHC, in partnership with the HTPCC and other state agencies will work with the Continuums of Care, nonprofit agencies and other identified stakeholders to achieve the goals of ending homelessness in Louisiana.
+The LHC, in partnership with the Governors Council to End Homelessness and other state agencies will work with the Continuums of Care, nonprofit agencies and other identified stakeholders to achieve the goals of ending homelessness in Louisiana.
 Ending homelessness means that every community has a system in place to quickly respond to those experiencing homelessness and to quickly rehouse them.